Flexberry/flexberry.github.io/pages/products/flexberry-orm/authority-audit/efs_FlexberryAuditComponents.en.md

 * scans the existing configuration audit and decides on the need to implement audit records.
 * if auditing is required, then an appropriate message is either `IAudit`, if there is no separate audit service or `AuditWinService` (waiting for a response will depend on the settings of the audit).

-The class implements the interface `AuditService` `IAuditService`, and also has a static field of type `IAuditService` where will be recorded the instance of a class `AuditService` (this will allow to work both with a static class through the reference `AuditService.CurrentAuditService`).
+The class implements the interface `AuditService` `IAuditService`, and also has a static field of type `IAuditService` where will be recorded the instance of a class `AuditService` (this will allow to work both with a static class through the reference «AuditService.CurrentAuditService»).
 All calls are made via an interface (if there is a need, the class `Audit` easy to replace).

 # IAudit